A Boosting Approach to Reinforcement Learning: Introduction

 \subsection{Our contributions}

 Our main contribution is a novel efficient boosting algorithm for reinforcement learning.
+Our techniques apply in various settings and the sample complexity bounds of all of our results are summarized in Tables \ref{tab:table1} and \ref{tab:table2}.
-The input to this algorithm is a weak learning method capable of approximately optimizing a linear function over a certain policy class.

-The output of the algorithm is a policy which does not belong to the original class considered.
+The input to this algorithm is a weak learning method capable of approximately solving a weighted multi-class problem instance over a certain policy class.
+The output of the algorithm is a policy which does not belong to the original class considered, hence being an instance of {\em improper} learning.
 It is rather a non-linear aggregation of policies from the original class, according to a two-layer neural network.
-This is a result of the two-tier structure of our algorithm: an outer loop of non-convex Frank-Wolfe method, and an inner loop of online convex optimization boosting.
-The final policy comes with provable guarantees against the class of all possible policies.
+This is a result of the two-tier structure of our algorithm: an outer loop of non-convex Frank-Wolfe method, and an inner loop of online convex optimization based boosting.
+The final policy comes with provable global optimality guarantees.

-Our algorithm and guarantees come in four flavors, depending on the mode of accessing the MDP (two options), and the boosting methodology for the inner online convex optimization problem (two options).
+Beyond novelty of techniques, an important contribution (Table \ref{tab:table1}) of our work is to highlight the quantitative difference in guarantees that depend on the mode of accessing the MDP (episodic rollouts vs. access to an exploratory reset distrbution) and the nature of the weak learners (online vs statistical), thus indicating that some algorithmic choices may be preferable compared to others in terms of speed of convergence and sample complexity.

+As with existing reductions to supervised learning \cite{kakade2002approximately}, these global convergence guarantees happen under appropriate state coverage assumptions either via access to a reset distribution that has some overlap with the state distribution of the optimal policy, or by constraining the policy class to policies that explore sufficiently.
+Yet another contribution of our work is to show an improved sample complexity result in the latter setting, {\em even when considering reductions to supervised learning instances}.
+This improvement in convergence in well-studied settings is documented in Table \ref{tab:table2}.